 Anti-ransomware is a technology created to protect user data, in response to the ransomware phenomenon, a major concern and one of the biggest threats to cybersecurity nowadays.
 However, it is a rather new type of threat as major ransomware attacks started over three years ago, and it took some time until the community recognized ransomware as a new threat, different and more dangerous than the typical malware.

 Naturally, people expected antivirus solutions to handle this new threat as it happened with all types of threats in history.
 However, it was soon proven that standard antivirus solutions are not effective in detecting and stopping ransomware to an acceptable extent.
 The traditional anti-malware approach of proactively stopping malicious processes fails with ransomware, as it mimics user behavior very well.
 At the same time, ransomware comes in complex packages with features designed to avoid antivirus technologies like Sandbox, Application Control, Heuristics, etc. Only signature-based detection can stop ransomware but, unfortunately, that does not work against new and custom variants and requires constant updating.

-In this context, new specialized anti-ransomware technology emerged.
+In this context, new specialized anti-ransomware technology emerged to provide enterprise ransomware protection.
 It that detects ransomware reactively, based on what it does on a system, and not proactively, before it executes.
 Here are the main features of specialized anti-ransomware solutions: